 Keywords should include 4-6 keywords.

-Manuscripts should be submitted in Word, A4, Times New Roman, 10-point for abstract and keywords and 12-points for text.
+Manuscripts should be submitted in Word, A4, Arial Narrow, 10-point for abstract and keywords and 12-points for text.

 For numerations of pages use the automatic page numbering function.